ComputationalThermodynamics/MAGEMin/README.md

 ```julia
 julia> print_info(out)
 ```
-If you are interested in the density or seismic velocity at the point, you can access it with
+If you are interested in the density or seismic velocity at the point,  access it with
 ```julia
 julia> out.rho
 3144.282577840362